 During deep sleep, your eyes get rid of old proteins and cells.
 This allows new cells to grow and develop.
 Your tear ducks clean and renew your eyes during deep sleep.
 Tired, dried-out eyes become more vulnerable to infection and other issues.
 Also, you really do need your beauty sleep to prevent bags and hollow spots under the eyes.

 2. Take short breaks.

-Eye experts like those at the Mayo Clinic recommend the 20-20-20 rule for preventing eye fatigue.
+Eye experts like the Mayo Clinic recommend the 20-20-20 rule for preventing eye fatigue.
 This involves taking a break every 20 minutes from any activity causing eye strain.
 During that break, look about 20 feet away for about 20 seconds.

 3. Take extended breaks.

 Even though short breaks can help, taking extended breaks is also essential for the health of your eyes.
 Get up, stretch, and take a walk.
 Prolonged concentration strains your eyes, and changing scenery and moving around can help relax your muscles and prevent eye fatigue.
 Oh, and don’t forget about exercise too!
 It’s a great way to relieve stress and simultaneously give your eyes some variety, not to mention the many other benefits it brings.

 Consider changing the poor habits that cause your eyes to get tired and strained.
 For example, minimize screen time, make a point to blink more often enough, and vary your activities throughout the day.

 5. Pay attention to ergonomics.

 Simple ergonomic changes for reducing and preventing eye fatigue and strain include using a screen that tilts and swivels, an adjustable chair, and placing a document holder next to your computer screen.
 These adjustments not only help your eyes feel better, but they’ll also likely ease the strain on your back and neck muscles too.